-Abstract: We study the number, size, and location of a firm's plants.
-The firm's decision balances the benefit of delivering goods and services to customers using multiple plants with the cost of setting up and managing these plants, and the potential for cannibalization that arises as their number increases.
+Abstract: We study the number, size, and location of a firm’s plants.
+The firm’s decision balances the benefit of delivering goods and services to customers using multiple plants with the cost of setting up and managing these plants, and the potential for cannibalization that arises as their number increases.
 Modeling the decisions of heterogeneous firms in an economy with a vast number of widely distinct locations is complex because it involves a large combinatorial problem.
 Using insights from discrete geometry, we study a tractable limit case of this problem in which these forces operate at a local level.
-Our analysis delivers clear predictions on sorting across space.
-Productive firms place more plants in dense locations that exhibit high rents compared with less productive firms, and place fewer plants in markets with low density and low rents.
-Controlling for the number of plants, productive firms also operate larger plants than those operated by less productive firms in locations where both are present.
-We present evidence consistent with these and several other predictions using U.S. establishment-level panel data.
+Our analysis delivers predictions on sorting across space for industries with many plants per firm.
+Compared with less productive firms, productive firms place more plants in dense high-rent locations and place fewer plants in markets with low density and low rents.
+Controlling for the number of plants, productive firms also operate larger plants than those operated by less productive firms.
+We present evidence consistent with these and several other predictions using U.S. establishment-level data.

 Abstract: In the U.S., cognitive non-routine (CNR) occupations are disproportionately and increasingly represented in large cities.
 To study the allocation of workers across cities, we propose a quantitative spatial equilibrium model with multiple industries employing CNR and non-CNR occupations.
 Productivity is city-industry-occupation specific and, as we estimate, partly determined by externalities that depend on local occupation shares and total employment.
 An optimal policy that benefits workers equally, incentivizes the formation of cognitive hubs in large cities.
 It also creates higher overall activity in small cities, greater industrial specialization in both the largest and smallest cities, and greater diversification in medium-sized cities.